1.

 In a caudal epidural anesthesia, the needle is inserted into the epidural space of the vertebral structure.
 The epidural space is located outside the dura mater and contains fat, blood vessels, and connective tissue.
 By injecting medication into the epidural space, anesthesia can be achieved in the lower part of the body, such as the pelvic region and lower limbs.
 This technique is commonly used during childbirth or for surgical procedures in the lower abdomen or legs.

-Which is NOT pierced in epidural anaesthesia?
+Which layer is NOT pierced in epidural anesthesia?

 Correct Answer